KCLogistics/railse-pitch-deck/mockup.md

 # Slide 4: Forest Ecosystem (`slide-forest-ecosystem.html`)

 **Layout:**
-This slide is a full-screen animation that visually represents the company's ecosystem.
+This slide is a full-screen, immersive 3D animation.
+The layout is designed to be cinematic, with text content overlaid on the left side of the animation.

 **Content:**

-*   **Title Tag:** "OUR ECOSYSTEM"
+*   **Title Tag:** "The Real Product"
-*   **Main Headline:** "A Forest of Opportunity."
+*   **Main Headline:** "The Gateway to Intelligence."
-*   **Sub-headline:** "Our network grows like a forest, with each new member strengthening the entire ecosystem."
+*   **Left Column Content:**
+    *   **Most See:** A Super App, built on features.
+Which creates linear improvements.
+    *   **We See:** An Intelligence Engine, built on data.
+Which creates an exponential growth.
-*   **Animation:** The slide features a Three.js animation of a forest with glowing roots.
+*   **Animation:** The slide features a Three.js animation of a forest with glowing roots, symbolizing the interconnectedness and growth of the network.
-*   **Labels:** The animation includes labels for the "Trees," "Roots," and "Learned Roots."

 *   **Footer:**
     *   A professional footer is located at the bottom-left of the slide with the text: "© 2025 Railse, Inc. | Confidential & Proprietary".

 **Styling:**

-*   **Background:** The slide has a dark green radial gradient background.
+*   **Background:** The slide has a dark, immersive background, with the 3D animation taking up the entire space.
+*   **Text:** The text is overlaid on the animation with a high contrast color (white) for readability.
-*   **Colors:** The animation uses a color palette of green, brown, and gold.
-The text is white and light gray.
+*   **Colors:** The animation uses a palette of blues, greens, and golds to create a magical and organic feel.

 ---